 After the interview schedule is fixed each student group will prepare a "statement of qualifications" (SOQ) for their consultancy.
 This document may now be tuned according to the projects and clients with whom they will be meeting.
 The intention is to inform and impress by calling attention to the groups' superlative qualities, while tactically aiming at the project(s) most desired by the group.
+Groups are also encouraged to develop their own group websites for communication, clarity and convenience of the instructor and clients.

-The SOQ will be delivered to the specific client group prior to interviews.
+An electronic version of all SOQs will be sent to the specific client group by the instructor prior to interviews.
+A hard copy should also be hand delivered by each group to each client at the time of interviews.
 It should not exceed 10 pages and may take the form of a corporate brochure.
-It will be important to state the qualifications of each member, the group strengths, its mission statement and any other information relevant or otherwise GINEERIN Think, Plan,...Progress!

-desirable to communicate to prospective clients.
+It will be important to state the qualifications of each member, the group strengths, its mission statement and any other information relevant or otherwise desirable to communicate to prospective clients.
 Note that it is common for groups to develop a brand and logo but it is not appropriate for these groups to use identifiers such as Inc., Ltd or other extensions that have distinct and serious legal meaning.
 Best practice would be to identify oneself using terms like 'partnership', 'group', 'consultants' or other.